paulwizviz/go-web/docs/Build.md

 c6c3bfb538ce        binocarlos/noxy           "bash /run.sh"           21 seconds ago      Up 19 seconds       0.0.0.0:80->80/tcp       router
 ```

-4. Run the command `./scripts/dev/ops.sh stop` to stop you development environment.
+4. Run the command `./scripts/dev/ops.sh stop` to stop your running development environment.

 5. Run the command `./scripts/dev/ops.sh clean` to remove Docker images.

 ## Build for production

-1. Open terminal and navigate to the root of your scaffold
+1. Open terminal and navigate to the root of your scaffold.

 ### Native macOS, Linux and Windows

-2. Run the command `./scripts/artefacts/build.sh native`
+2. Run the command `./scripts/artefacts/build.sh native`.

-3. You will find your built arfects in the folder `./build/native/<native platform>`
+3. You will find your built arfects in the folder `./build/native/<native platform>`.

 ### Docker container based app

-2. If do not plan to customise, please jump to STEP 3.
-If you plan to customise edit the script `./scripts/common.sh` and modify the variable `$APP_IMAGE_NAME` and `$APP_IMAGE_TAG` to something that suits your project requirements.

-3. Run the command `./scripts/artefacts/build.sh container`.
+2. Run the command `./scripts/artefacts/build.sh container`.

-4. Run the command `docker images` and, for out-of-the-box unmodified sample, you will see the following Docker images listed in your local repository:
+3. Run the command `docker images` and, for out-of-the-box unmodified sample, you will see the following Docker images listed in your local repository:
 ```
 paulwizviz/go-react-container   current                 273d6b7a1b46        5 minutes ago       9.07MB
 ```

 ### Clean project

-5. Run the command `./scripts/artefacts/build.sh clean`
+5. Run the command `./scripts/artefacts/build.sh clean` to remove any built artefacts.